baovkb/BookNote_Android/README.md

 <h2> About this project</h2>
 <h3> Project overview</h3>

 This project is built to provide a solution to replace traditional paper note.
 No need to carry bulky notebook, just aa Android smartphone can take notes important anytime, anywhere, without internet connection.
-This app is designed based on MVVM (Model View ViewModel) pattern.
+This app is designed based on MVVM (Model View ViewModel) model.

 Compatibility: Android 13 and above